bluedynamics/vdexcsv/src/vdexcsv/script.rst

       --languages [LANGUAGES], -l [LANGUAGES]
                             Comma separated list of ISO-language codes.
 Default: en
-      --startrow [STARTROW], -r [STARTROW]
+      --description [DESCRIPTION], -d [DESCRIPTION]
+                            Whether the terms have descriptions.
+If so, each term takes up two columns per language: one for the caption and one for the description.
+Default: True --startrow [STARTROW], -r [STARTROW]
                             number of row in CSV file where to begin reading, starts with 0, default 0.